fgaim/tf-ham/README.md

 As opposed to the HAM architecture implemented in the paper, this is the fully differentiable version referred to as DHAM (see _Appendix A - Using soft attention_).
 According to the paper, the DHAM architecture is slightly easier to train than the REINFORCE versio but does not generalize as well to larger memory sizes.

-By default, `python ham_sort.py` will train the HAM architecture to select the smallest input from $n=8$ elements.
+By default, `python ham_sort.py` will train the HAM architecture to select the smallest input from $n=8$ elements, reaching 99.7% accuracy at the end of 100 epochs.
 The weights are saved in `ham.weights` at the end of each epoch and will be re-used if training is restarted.
 This allows for naive curriculum schedule training by training at smaller $n$, waiting for loss or accuracy to stabilize, and then increasing $n$ and restarting training.

+If the $n=8$ model is tested on $n=16$ it reaches 83.8% accuracy and when tested on $n=32$ it reaches 60.3% accuracy.
+This accuracy may be improved as the model gets closer to the specifics of the paper or may represent DHAM's inability to generalize to larger input sizes.

+# License

+MIT License, as per `LICENSE`